Photodarkening

 Photodarkening is an optical effect observed in the interaction of laser radiation with amorphous media (glasses) in optical fibers.
-Until now, such creation of color centers was reported only in glass fibers.
+Until the 2000s, such creation of color centers was reported only in glass fibers.
 Photodarkening limits the density of excitations in fiber lasers and amplifiers.
 The experimental results suggest that operating at a saturated regime helps to reduce photodarkening.

 Definition

 One could expect the term photodarkening to refer to any process when any object becomes non-transparent (dark) due to illumination with light.
 Formally, the darkening of the photo-emulsion also could be considered as photodarkening.
 However, recent papers use this term meaning reversible creation of absorbing color centers in optical fibers.
 One may expect that the effect is not specific for fibers; therefore, the definition should cover wide class of phenomena, excluding, perhaps, non-reversible darkening of photographic emulsions.